Open 7 days 9am to 5pm (winter)

 Out Now Buy a signed copy

 Caroline Beaton comes from a family of enthusiastic amateur gardeners.
 In the days of horse-drawn carts, her Great Aunt Ray used to scoop horse manure from the street straight into the boot of her old Jaguar to take home for her beloved roses.
 That sort of direct action typifies Caroline's approach to life!
-After 25 years spent as a librarian, Caroline now works at the Walled Garden in Perth.
+After 25 years spent as a librarian, Caroline worked at the Walled Garden in Perth and now lives in Orkney where she has just finished a diploma in plantsmanship.
 She is a fish-eating ‘vegetarian', interested in the food she eats and pretty keen to know where it has come from.
-She grows lots of fruit and veg.
 This is her first book.

 Price: £20 pbk